armhold/armhold.github.com/source/_posts/2012-08-19-trying-out-octopress.markdown

 ---
 layout: post
-title: "Trying out Octopress"
+title: "Blog Moved to Octopress"
 date: 2012-08-19 12:24
 comments: true
 categories:
 ---

 I'm experimenting with Octopress as a potential Wordpress replacement.

-I've grown tired of trying to properly format code with the Wordpress editor, so I've moved my blog from Wordpress (which originally started out on blogger) to Jekyll + Octopress, hosted on Github.
+I've grown tired of trying to properly format code with the Wordpress editor, so I've moved my blog from Wordpress (and before that Blogger) to Jekyll + Octopress, hosted on [Github](http://github.com).

 Let's see how code formats under Octopress: